iamdudeman/sola-game-engine/README.md

 -----------------------------------------------------------------------------------------------------------------------

 ## TODO List
+* SwingSolaPlatform
+  * Add ability to position window
+  * Add ability to set initial size of window
+* JavaFxPlatform
+  * Add ability to position window
+  * Add ability to set initial size of window
 * Refactor event system
   * creating EventListeners is a bit inconvenient
   * one class cannot implement multiple EventListeners